templebay33/brimstone_reference/lore.md

 Gates are another central narrative element and often important features of quests, missions, and exciting encounters.
 They provide endless variety and opportunity to continue expanding the setting of Shadows of Brimstone into completely new places to keep the stories and adventures feeling fresh.

 ## Worlds
+Since Dark Stone causes tears in the fabric of reality and sometimes bridges two realites together through a gate, there are limitless possibilities when it comes to to the variety of settings that adventurers can explore when stepping through a gate to another world.

+Within the game rules, each core set of the game (a "core set" provides all of the required minimum rules and components to play Shadows of Brimstone in a single box which can then be mixed with the content sold in other boxes such as expansions and other core sets.) has a default world setting which is native to the Heroes that come as part of the core set.
+For example, the Forbidden Fortress core set contains Heroes native to the high fantasy Feudal Japan setting and world.
+The world that is native to the Heroes can be thought of as the "home" or "main" world for the game, even though the rule books don't have a specific word for that in game terms.

+All other worlds that are **not** native to the Heroes are considered to be an "OtherWorld".
+Each core set comes with a single OtherWorld for the starting Heroes to explore.
+Each OtherWorld is a unique setting that might take place in a different time period, on a different planet, or even a different dimension or reality!
+In addition, each OtherWorld setting has a variety of Map Tiles, Artifacts, Encounters, and Enemies that are designed to be "native" to the OtherWorld, making each OtherWorld setting feel unique from the others during an adventure.

+Most OtherWorld settings feature some kind of Environment rule which is always in effect while the Heroes are located in the OtherWorld.
+These could be anything from unique weather game effects to anything else that makes good thematic use of the setting.

+Additional OtherWorlds can be purchased as part of Deluxe Expansions to increase the variety of OtherWorld settings that Heroes can explore on their adventure.

+Visiting an OtherWorld can happen either randomly or by design.
+During an adventure in the "main" world native to the Heroes, there is a random possiblity in most missions for a gate to an OtherWorld to spawn as the Heroes explore the map tiles.
+When a Gate is spawned, a deck of Environment cards matching each OtherWorld is shuffled and drawn randomly to see where the Gate leads.
+Players are of course free to pick a specific world that they want to visit instead, and some missions may specify that all Gates lead to a specific OtherWorld as part of their design.

+The rest this section provides narrative descriptions of each world setting, including all the "native" worlds.
+It is perfectly viable for fans to create new OtherWorld locations to visit, but this will typically require a lot of work due to the need for a lot of content that needs to be created for adding a new world, such as custom map tiles and cards, encounters, artifacts, a depth event chart unique to the world, and environment rule for the world, and several enemies to encounter which are native to the world.
+Of course, generative AI may be able to greatly assist fans in reducing the amount of effort needed to create all of the necessary content for adding new worlds to the game!

 ### Old West